ArctosDB/documentation-wiki/_how_to/How-to-Reassign-Specimens-to-Another-Locality.markdown

 ---
-title: How To Reassign Cataloged Items to Another Locality
+title: How To Assign a New Locality to a Catalog Record
 layout: default_toc
 ---